dianezhen/px-asset-lifecycle-manager/README.md

 Predix Asset Lifecycle Manager App
 ==================================

-The Predix Asset Lifecycle Manager app provides a UI integration into the Predix Asset service to instantiate, manager and decommission assets.
-The application includes a Domain Schema input to allow the users to upload JSON schemas that will be used by the app for form generation and input validation.
+The Predix Asset Lifecycle Manager app provides a UI integration into the Predix Asset service to instantiate, edit and decommission assets.
+The application includes Schema input functionality to allow the users to upload JSON schemas that will be used by the app for form generation and input validation.

 To install